StevenTammen/StevenTammen.github.io/README.md

 - Eliminating typos
 - Eliminating unecessary verbosity or denseness of prose
 - Improving phrasing, flow, or pacing
-- Replacing technical jargon and unecessarily large words with more universally understood synonyms
-- Splitting up unecessarily long sentences into forms easier to follow, i.e., simplifying syntax as appropriate
 - Adding visual aids, such as diagrams, to enhance comprehension
-- Expanding vague sections or adding additional support for points,
+- Expanding vague sections or adding additional support for points
 - Anything else you think could make the content better

 Example Design Contributions: